Smoking Cessation - Top 10 Shockers for Smokers

-Most of us know that by quitting smoking we can reduce our risk of heart disease and save money on the cost of cigarettes, but there are many additional benefits.
-For example, quitting will help you to:
+Most of us know that with smoking cessation we can reduce our risk of heart disease and save money on the cost of cigarettes, but there are many additional benefits.
+For example, smoking cessation will help you to:

 - Save at the Coffee Shop.
 A smoker’s body rids itself of caffeine 56 percent faster than a nonsmoker’s body.
 So, for more buzz for your buck, stop smoking.
 Also be aware that if you do quit, you should cut back on your usual caffeine intake to lessen your risk of insomnia and irritability caused by caffeine overload.